as-night/competitive-programming/codeforces/231/A/231A-Team.md

 # 231A - Team

-If the sum of the numbers read in from the standard input is equal or greater than 2, increase the count of problems the team is able to implement.
+If the sum of the numbers read in from the standard input is greater than or equal to 2, increase the count of problems the team is able to implement.